xiaohan2012/xiaohan2012.github.io/_posts/2015-09-25-pgm-6-parameter-estimation-in-fully-observed-BN.md

 1. Structural learning: ChowLiu algorithm guarantees optimality for directed tree.
 2. Learning in fully observable BN is easy and it can be decomposed into local estimation problems, which usually belongs to exponential family

+## Disclaimer

+Some portions of the content are directly taken from the [slides](http://www.cs.cmu.edu/~epxing/Class/10708-14/lectures/lecture7-LearningObs.pdf) of CMU Probabilistic Graphical Model, 2014 by Eric Xing